 - 3 tbsp Oil Mustard/ any preferred cooking oil

-- 250 gms Okra/ Bhindi/Lady Finger Long Slit in halves
+- 250 gms Okra/ Bhindi/Lady Finger Long Slit in halves/ cut in circles

 - Salt as per taste

 - 1/2 tsp Red chilli Powder can adjust qty as per taste

 - 1/2 tsp dry fenugreek leaves / Kasoori Methi crushed

 - 1 tsp Dry Mango powder/ Amchoor powder Can replace with fresh juice of half a lemon

 - 2-3 pieces slit green chillies